|Assessment Type||Assessment length / details||Proportion|

 5. Must be agreed with a supervisor.
 If the project involves fieldwork, the supervisor will probably not be able to pay a field visit, and may not know the area closely.

-After confirming the choice of project with the supervisor, the student arranges and executes the project, and prepares the disseration, independently, but under the guidance of the supervisor.
+After confirming the choice of project with the supervisor, the student arranges and executes the project, and prepares the dissertation, independently, but under the guidance of the supervisor.
 The completed dissertation should fall within a standard prescribed length and be submitted before a specified time.
 Each student also presents a verbal report on their project, to an open audience which includes their peer students.
-Normally the presentations are given in early December, with each taking 15 minutes including a 3-minute discussion period.
+Normally the presentations are given in early December.

 |Skills Type||Skills details|